uabrc/uabrc.github.io/docs/data_management/index.md

 There are two entitlements for Shared Storage: Labs and Core facilities.

 - Lab:
-    Owned by a UAB faculty member with professor-level title who manages a lab of staff and students for the purposes of funded research at UAB.
-Labs receive Shared Storage on a per-person basis (i.e., one allocation per Principal Investigator).
+    Owned by a UAB faculty member with professor-level title, except adjunct, who manages a lab of staff and students for the purposes of funded research at UAB.
+A lab may have one Shared Storage allocation on each platform.
+Lab supervisors cannot own more than one Shared Storage allocation on each platform.

 - Core:
-    Owned by a UAB staff or faculty member with director-level title who manages a Core (or Core-like organization) which provides research services to UAB researchers and is grant funded to provide those services.
+    Owned by a UAB staff or faculty member with director-level title who manages a Core (or Core-like organization) which provides services to research faculty at UAB.
+Services must be open and available to all UAB faculty.
+Services may also be available to staff, students, and external collaborators, and is financially and legally accountable to UAB.
+To be eligible, Cores must adhere to [UAB Service Center regulations](https://www.uab.edu/financialaffairs/procedures/service-center-regulations).
 Core facilities receive Shared Storage on a per-organization basis.

 <!-- markdownlint-disable MD046 -->
 !!! note